gurung-p/the-ride-hub-sql-data-warehouse-and-analytics-project/README.md

 ### Sales Trend Over Time

 The sales overview dashboard presents a comprehensive look at a company’s performance over several years, focusing on key metrics including total sales, total costs, total profit, and total orders.
 There is a clear upward trend in sales and profit from 2010 to 2013, indicating strong business growth during that period.
-A noticeable drop in sales is observed in 2014, as business year remains in progress based on sales data availability up to January only.
-From 2010 to 2014, total sales have shown an upward trend, from $6.2 million in 2010 to $29.02 million in 2014.
-Profit also increased significantly during this period.
+Total sales have shown an upward trend, from $6.20 million in 2010 to $20.74 million in 2013.
+Profit also increased significantly during this period from $2.46 million in 2010 to $8.28 million in 2013.
+A noticeable drop in sales is observed in 2014, as the business year has just begun and in progress.

 ![image alt](images/total_sales_vs_profit_by_year.PNG)